 The term typically refers to the closest personal aide to a president or presidential candidate.
 This assistant stays with the official at all times save for sensitive meetings and personal moments.

 Body men work with political advisors, administrative staff, and family members to manage the president’s time.

 In The Boston Globe, Susan Trausch described the body man as someone who “makes sure the candidate’s tie is straight for the TV debate, keeps his mood up and makes sure he gets his favorite cereal for breakfast.”

 - Reggie Love, a body man for President Barack Obama, said that he was hired without a job description.
 Love played basketball with Obama in addition to handling gifts, documents, and scheduling.

 The post-presidential careers of past body men show why the position is so valuable to young politicos.

 - Tim McBride served as a body man for President George H.W.
 Bush before moving up the corporate ladder to a vice presidency with United Technologies Corp.

 Characters like Gary Walsh in the HBO political comedy Veep and Charlie Young in the NBC drama The West Wing added dimensions to real-life descriptions of the role.

-Examples of “body man” in a sentence
+Use of “Body Man” in a sentence

-CNBC (October 27, 2016): “Band had begun his career as Bill Clinton’s ‘body man’ – the young staffer who carried bags, took notes and navigated Clinton through the day.”
+- “Band had begun his career as Bill Clinton’s ‘body man’ – the young staffer who carried bags, took notes and navigated Clinton through the day.” — CNBC (October 27, 2016).

-Politico (February 9, 2015): “Love was that oddity in politics: the ‘body man’ – part valet, part buddy, part whatever.”
+- “Love was that oddity in politics: the ‘body man’ – part valet, part buddy, part whatever.” — Politico (February 9, 2015).

-The New York Times (July 19, 2008): “Mr. Engskov says the body man’s job was a study in diplomacy, politics and world affairs rolled into one: ‘It allowed you to see everything the president sees, without the responsibility.’”
+- “Mr. Engskov says the body man’s job was a study in diplomacy, politics and world affairs rolled into one: ‘It allowed you to see everything the president sees, without the responsibility.’” — The New York Times (July 19, 2008).